China’s Liquor Market in 2019

 Rémy Martin also took advantage of the Chinese’s increasing affinity with social media, becoming the first spirits brand to advertise on the WeChat platform in 2015.
 Its campaign focused on art de vivre, one of the company’s key brand values, by recommending personalized contents and product suggestions to WeChat’s 500 million users.
 Currently, Rémy Martin is one of the best-selling cognac brands, not only in China, but in the world.

-The Greater China – Mainland China, Hong Kong, Taiwan and Macau – continue to be prime markets for imported alcohols.
+China continues to be a prime market for imported spirits.
 The demand for better-quality beverages is rising as younger and wealthier consumers keep up with the trends and embrace the modern lifestyle.

 Competition is best be evaluated through a Competition Analysis where product is assessed in terms of growth outlook, varietal and price, then compared to existing brands in the market.